aclueless/spair/README.md

 [![docs.rs](https://img.shields.io/docsrs/spair)](https://docs.rs/spair)
 ![Build](https://github.com/aclueless/spair/workflows/Rust/badge.svg)

-An incremental and fine-grained render frontend framework for **S**ingle **P**age **A**pplication **i**n **R**ust.
+An [small] and [fast] frontend framework for **S**ingle **P**age **A**pplication **i**n **R**ust.

-This project is in its *early stage*, things are still missing and *frequent breaking changes are expected*.
+This project is in its *early stage*, things are still missing.

-Spair is both small and fast.
-Spair's performance is comparable to Leptos, Dominator, and Sycamore.
-[See the benchmark here](https://github.com/krausest/js-framework-benchmark).
-Spair's app size is smaller than some others frameworks.
-[See the comparision here](https://github.com/aclueless/rust-frontend-framework-comparision/tree/main/todomvc).

-## Features

-* Incremtental render
-    * The render method creates the DOM tree on the first run, then updates it on subsequence runs.
-* Queue render for fine-grained render.
-    * Must be enabled in Cargo.toml, like: `spair = { version="x.y.z", features = ["queue-render"] }`
-    * (It is just a queue render, not using any kind of signals)
+## Why not using Spair?

-    * You have to wrap your values in `spair::QrVal` or `spair::QrVec`
+* Routing is just at the minimum level.
+You have to implement it manually.
+* No support for SSR.
+* No event delegation (*)
+* No RSX (*).
+* No community

+(*) You can see these as PROS.
+If these features will ever get implemented, they will be put behind feature-flags.

+## Why using Spair?

+* Both [small] and [fast].
+* Both vDOM-like and reactive-like, in the same framework.
+    * Incremtental render (vDOM-like), but Spair doesn't re-create a new vDOM every run.
-    * Current version of queue render may not very efficient because each fine-grained-render need to borrow the component state separately by it own.
+    * Queue render (reactive-like, but not using any kind of signals), just queue relevant pieces of code to render change on data change.
+(The current version of queue render may not very efficient because each fine-grained-render need to borrow the component state separately by it own.)
-* Component state can be accessed in every part of render code.
+* Component state is automatically available in every piece of the render code.
-    * Spair's components tend to be big, [`Render`] is used for code splitting.
-    * You can always access the component state in every [`Render`] without having to pass it around.
-    * Component state can also be accessed from queue render, too.
 * (Almost) no macro is required for constructing DOM.
     * But Spair is quite verbose because of this.
-    * (But a macro can be built on top of Spair).
-    * `spair::set_arm!()` is the only macro you have to use, it saves your days, (without it, `match_if` is a nightmare to maintainers)
-* Routing
+* Routing (but just basic support).
-    * Just basic support, currently, you have to implement the routing logic by yourself.
 * async command
 * svg
 * Missing things here and there...
-    * Errr, this is not a feature, obviously.
+    * Errr, this is not a _why not_, obviously.
 I just put this here to remind potential users not to surprise about missing things :D.
     * For example, Spair currently just implements a handful number of events.

-### Not support (yet), do you want to contribute?
-These features are extremely low (or even not) on my todo list.

-* `#[derive(spair::Routes)]`
-* Event delegation, under `features = ["event-delegation"]` if it is ever implemented.
-    * But you can always do it manually
-* SSR (under a feature flag, too)
-* RSX macro (under a feature flag, too)

 ## Cargo features
 You can enabled a feature in your Cargo.toml like this: